-- Master's theses are expected to show competency in scientific writing and research skills, in addition to novel approaches in digital media technologies, applications, or content. - The topic of the master's thesis will be determined by the student and supervisor(s).
-No approval process, or committee selection prior to the defence, is required. - Registration in the thesis course requires approval of the supervisor. - Theses are examined by a committee consisting of: - Chair person from CSIT - One examiner from CSIT - One non-CSIT examiner from Carleton University who works in a related field

-- Supervisor(s) - The thesis must be rated as a pass by at least two of the examiners in order to be successful (the chair does not vote).
+- Master's theses are expected to show competency in scientific writing and research skills, in addition to novel approaches in digital media technologies, applications, or content. - The topic of master theses will be determined by the student and supervisor(s).
+No approval process, or committee selection prior to the defence, is required. - Registration in the thesis course requires approval of the supervisor. - Theses are examined by a committee consisting of: - Chairperson from CSIT - One examiner from CSIT - o One non-CSIT examiner from Carleton University who works in a related field - Supervisor(s) - The thesis must be submitted at least three weeks in advance of the last day of classes in a term.
+The exam must be scheduled before the last day of classes, leaving approximately a month for any revisions, and the supervisor/examiner to sign off on any revisions.
+For dates see https://calendar.carleton.ca/academicyear/